Google Ads Strategies : Enter The Mirror TechniqueLast Updated: February 12, 2020

 I hope you have found this article useful and can really see the potential of implementing our Mirror Technique.

-Hopefully you can see some areas of your Google Ads strategy where you could try out the technique for yourself.
+Hopefully you can see some areas of your Google Ads strategies where you could try out the technique for yourself.
 Then you can enjoy the sweet, sweet feeling of extra conversions without paying a penny more!

 Remember, this strategy isn’t about switching all of your ad groups to use their own landing pages (although you will probably end up doing it).
 I’d always recommend starting out with a handful and test the difference it makes on your performance.